BDTI elearning取締役入門

 [Special Corporate Member]: (50% discount) 11,000 yen (tax included) *Please check here for prices based on the number of purchasers.

-For companies other than corporate members, if you apply for more than 11 people, Discounts based on the number of participants for companies that are not corporate members.
-If you are a company or organization that is not a corporate member and would like to receive a bulk discount, please contact us at Please contact us at info@bdti.or.jp for bulk discounts.
+For companies other than corporate members applying for more than 11 people, discounts will be based on the number of participants.
+If you would like to receive a bulk discount, please contact us at info@bdti.or.jp .

 ・After payment is complete, it will take at least five business days to issue an ID for e-learning courses.
 If you wish to take a course, please apply well in advance.